FrankN88/FrankN88-first_milestone_new/README.md

 The developer ran into a number of issues during the development of the pages.
 The guiding approach in developing the website was the motto "Mobile First".
 That aims to create better experiences for users by starting the design process from the smallest of screens: mobile.

 **Navbar issue** - An initial issue was to position the navar links aligned with the logo.
-That has been resolved with a few trials on where to positiion the div.
+That has been resolved with a few trials on where to position the right div.

 **Social Links Bug** - A bug was found when testing the social media links.
 It would not redirect to the right page giving an error message.
 It has been resolved with iserting a more complete URL.

-**Gallery Bug** - A great amount of time has been dedicated to find the best suited style for a gallery that could be at the same time responsive and aesthetically pleasing.
+**Gallery Issue** - A great amount of time has been dedicated to find the best suited style for a gallery that could be at the same time responsive and aesthetically pleasing.
 After many trials with Bootstrap and other solutions the best approach in this very case was a gallery made with CSS Media Queries.

 **Iframe Bug** - Am iframe related bug was found when reducing the screen size.
 Google Maps Iframe would not be responsive in smaller devices and overflow the screen size.
 It has been resolved with using the Bootstrap classes as in the Youtube iframe.